Deserve raises $12 million for a credit card targeting college students

 Sameer Gandhi, partner at Accel, says he invested because he believes “Deserve’s application of machine learning is a big opportunity to advance beyond the FICO system in a technologically sophisticated way and give future generations better ways to establish credit.
 Additionally, Deserve’s consumer-centric focus and innovative underwriting not only expand access to credit for Millennials and Gen Z’s, but also resonate with their values of building financial independence.”

 Deserve plans to use the funding to build out its new credit card business.
-It previously raised over $14 million.
+It previously raised more than $14 million.

 Featured Image: Deserve